kaggledecal/sp17/guide/deeplearningaws.md

 # Deep Learning on AWS
 8 January, 2017

-In this article you're going to learn how to setup a Deep Learning Server on AWS so that you can run all of your favorite Neural Network models on the hardware you need.
+In this video you're going to learn how to setup a Deep Learning Server on AWS so that you can run all of your favorite Neural Network models on the hardware you need.
 Not only that, I'll also show you how to setup a Jupyter Notebook Server to make your neural network experiments that much easier.

 AWS is an excellent alternative to buying your own GPU.
 Running an Amazon GPU instance costs a fraction compared to new hardware and you won't have to deal with setting your machine up from scratch.